610265158/tinymind_competition/README.md

 ### show
 run: python show.py
 then, you can visualize the data after augmentation.
+And the data is random choose from test set.

 ![image](https://github.com/610265158/tinymind_competition/blob/master/show.jpg)

 Now, it is very easy to get a result over 0.99, just play with it ：)